 Your Dog Is Nervous

-Here we have an interesting and also rare explanation.
+Here we have an interesting and rare explanation.
 Your dog will bite pool water.
 He will do this when he is nervous.
 Imagine the scenario in which you are on the patio and your dog is all alone next to the pool.
 He sees his reflection in the water and he starts biting it.

 This means that the dog will be nervous and he will want to do something about it.
 Biting is an obvious reason and he will do that all the time.
 Maybe some dogs will even jump in the swimming pool.
 Keep in mind that a dog who is not scared of water and who loves to swim will do this.
 The ones who don’t like water and don’t like swimming will never do this.